hannahpotter/hannahpotter.github.io/_projects/hazel_tutor.md

    The Cursor Inspector
    displays typing information about the expression or pattern at the cursor.
 The Strategy Guide is designed to guide novices through a type-driven development strategy.
-The <a href="https://hazel.org/build/strategy-guide/index.html">demo</a> for these two tools is available online.
-For more details about this work, check out our <a href="assets/pdf/hazeltutor-hatra2020.pdf">HATRA paper</a>!
+For more details about this work, check out our <a href="../assets/pdf/hazeltutor-hatra2020.pdf">HATRA paper</a>!

    <div class="row">
     <div class="col-sm mt-3 mt-md-0">